javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 On the picture above, the rectangle means Environment Record (variable store) and the arrow means the outer reference.
 The global Lexical Environment has no outer reference, so it points to `null`.

-Here's the bigger picture of what happens when a `let` changes:
+And that's how it changes when a variable is defined and assigned:

 ![lexical environment](lexical-environment-global-2.svg)